Pempek: Outlets

 As a local specialty, pempek can be commonly found on every street in Palembang with a concentration of outlets in downtown Palembang.
 Pempek can also be found in other regions, especially in major cities in Indonesia.
 However, the taste of pempek in other regions usually differs from Palembang pempek.
 The main ingredients such as fish and flour are scarce and/or difficult to find in other regions, causing the difference in taste.

 Pempek is easy to find in Jakarta and other Indonesian cities, from the food-courts in malls and shopping centers to traveling pempek vendors on carts.
-The cheaper pempek version sold by traveling vendors on carts generally use less fish and more tapioca, resulting in less flavor.
-Pempek is also a popular dish in South Sumatra's neighboring province capital city Bandar Lampung.
+The cheaper pempek version sold by traveling vendors on carts generally use less fish and more tapioca, resulting in a rather bland flavour.

+The fame of South Sumatran Palembang's pempek has influenced some neighbouring provinces, which also in return has developed their own pempek variants.
+Pempek is also a popular dish in South Sumatra's neighboring province capital city Jambi and Bandar Lampung, and also the neighbouring island of Bangka.

 Some pempek establishments, such as Pempek Pak Raden and Pempek Bunga Mas are opening branches all over major food courts.
 In Jakarta, the notable pempek outlets are Pempek Megaria in Metropole cinema complex, Central Jakarta.
 It is among the oldest pempek establishments in the city.
 Other pempek outlets are those in Pasar Minggu market, South Jakarta.
-In Yogyakarta one of the leading pempek establishments in the city is Pempek Ny.
+In Yogyakarta, one of the leading pempek establishments in the city is Pempek Ny.
 Kamto located near Malioboro street.

 Outside Indonesia, pempek establishments can be found in Singapore, Malaysia and Australia.
 As Palembang is not far from Singapore and Malaysia, to ensure the authenticity some pempek establishments import boiled unfried frozen pempek dumplings in vacuum packages straight from Palembang.
 These ready to cook pempek dumplings are also popularly sold in Palembang as oleh-oleh foodstuff gifts or souvenirs for visitors from other Indonesian cities.